ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

 Please note that this legend is designed to explain the flow of audio signals.
 It is not intended to restrict the compatibility to only these devices.

-In fact, The NMP offers versatile connectivity options for various devices, enabling customized solutions for different scenarios.
+The NMP offers versatile connectivity options for various devices, enabling customized solutions for different scenarios.

 If you find this legend doesn't meet your needs, feel free to consult our solutions team.